Wednesday Oct 27th 2021, 0630-1900

 6690 gain, 7150 loss

 As I walked, I got the idea of drumming up some trail magic for us.
-I’d been given a number for a famous Trail Angel, Fresh Ground, and knew he’d been nearby at Davenport Gap the day before.
+I’d been given the number for a famous Trail Angel, Fresh Ground, and knew he’d been nearby at Davenport Gap the day before.
 I sent him a text and he called me back in less than a minute, making plans to meet us at Newfound Gap.
-Trail Angels on call to come do trail magic…this made me feel a little guilty over the privilege.
+Trail Angels on call to come do trail magic…this made me feel a little guilty about such a privilege.
 But as I found out, this is the kind of thing that Fresh Ground lives for.
-Plus, without telling him where we’re at along the trail, he can end up waisting his time when hikers don’t show randomly.
+Plus, without telling him where we are along the trail, he ends up wasting his time when hikers don’t show randomly.
 It takes planning and scheduling for us SOBOS, given that there’s so few of us.

-I didn’t tell Mud to keep it a surprise, then he got ahead of me when I went to check out Charlie’s Bunion.
+I didn’t tell Mud about these plans, to keep them a surprise, then he got ahead of me when I went on the side trail to Charlie’s Bunion.
 Luckily I caught him again before the gap.
 We were both practically running down the wide trail, scattering all the tourist making the trek to the Bunion (it’s a scenic rock formation, the most popular hike in the park).
 Even though it was mid-week, there were probably over 100 people that we passed in less than 3 miles.
-A large group yelled “trail runner!” as I approached and they all got over.
+A large group yelled “trail runner!” as I approached and all got over.
 I replied “thru-runner!”
 Many commented on our fast pace, seeming to want to make conversation, but nothing slowed us down.
 Mud didn’t even know why I was in a hurry but began to suspect something was up.
 He wasn’t too surprised to find Fresh Ground waiting for us at the gap.

-I’ll write more about Fresh Ground, as he makes another appearance later.
+I’ll write more about Fresh Ground, as he makes another appearance.
 But for now, we soaked in the sunshine and digested the food before bidding farewell and thanks.
-We had a big mileage day still planned and a climb to the highest point on trail, Clingmans Dome, 6612′.
-Technically, this was the finish to my AT journey, since I had gotten a hitch down from the dome back in 2017, due to an inflamed poison ivy rash on my ankle.
-I’d skipped about 8 miles of trail during that section hike.
-It was kind of cool to wrap things up by hiking to the highpoint.
+We had a big mileage day planned and a climb to the highest point on trail, Clingmans Dome, 6612′.
+Technically, this was the official finish to my AT journey, since I’d gotten a hitch down from the dome back in 2017, due to an inflamed poison ivy rash on my ankle.
+As a result, I’d skipped about 8 miles of trail during that section hike.
+It was kind of cool to finally wrap things up by hiking to the highpoint.
 Also, I was thrilled to finally get a view at the top.
-I’d walked and driven up twice before, always in the fog.
+I’d walked or driven up twice before, always in the fog.
 This day was clear as far as the eye could see.

-The hike up was fairly easy, the trail virtually deserted.
+The ascent was fairly easy, the trail virtually deserted.
 Of course the top was swarming with tourists.
-We went up the tower, waiting in line practically for the views.
+We went up the tower, practically waiting in line for the views.
 As happy as I was to be up there on a good day, the crowds made me long for the trail.
 Mud was pretty unimpressed with his first visit.
-We couldn’t find any signs acknowledging it as the AT’s highpoint or even a blaze, which is kind of sad considering.
+We couldn’t find any signs acknowledging it as the AT’s highpoint or even a blaze, which is kind of sad, considering.
 The top is not designed for AT hikers but rather in consideration of those that drive up…and so it goes with many of the highpoints on the AT.
-Congrats…you just exerted a ton of energy doing what 2 or 4 wheels did in no time.
+Congrats…you just exerted a ton of energy doing what 2 or 4 wheels achieved in no time.
 What an accomplishment.